 If you would like to see your records your worker will be able to help you.
 If you prefer, you can email firstname.lastname@example.org

 We will arrange for you to see or get a copy of your records within one month.
-You can go through your record with a worker in case you have any questions.
+You can also decide to go through your record with a worker, in case you have any questions.
 There is no charge for this service.

-There may be parts of the record which we do not share with you.
-For instance names of other people, or information that we feel could cause harm to you or someone else.
+There may be parts of your personal records that we may not be able to share with you if we feel that it could cause harm to you or someone else.

-If you are asking on behalf of someone else then we may need further information from you or them in order to do this.
+If you are helping someone else with their request, we will always ask for their consent first, to make sure they agree to you contacting us about their personal data.
 You may not be allowed to see the record if we believe that the person did not wish this to happen.

 If you feel there are parts of your record which are not accurate then you can ask us to correct it.
 We will either make the correction, or put a note on the file with your comments.